335. Fraudcast News

 (originally aired May 2, 2004)

 It’s a plot that sounds unwatchable, but it manages to ride the line of wackiness to be mildly entertaining.
 Mildly.
-Why Homer’s doing this makes no sense, nor why the police view him as such a humungous threat, enough to use firearms on him.
-It starts to venture into dumber territory when we see Homer jumping from buildings onto fire escapes in an unusually nimble fashion, and Marge randomly in attendance at the closed orphanage-now plastic surgery clinic just so they can do a tired Spider-Man upside-down kiss thing.
-Also a much bothersome part of this show is how apparently people can’t figure out that Homer is Pie Man.
+Why Homer’s doing this makes no sense, nor why the police view him as such a humongous threat, enough to use firearms on him.
+It starts to venture into dumber territory when we see Homer jumping from buildings onto fire escapes in an unusually nimble fashion, and Marge randomly in attendance at the closed orphanage-now plastic surgery clinic just so they can do a tired Spider-Man upside-down kiss homage.
+Also, a much bothersome part of this episode is how apparently people can’t figure out that Homer is Pie Man.
 Lisa and Marge later comment how you’d have to be a moron not to realize it was Homer, but we see earlier rather smart folks like Apu and Sideshow Mel refuting that fact.
-It might have been interesting if everyone knew it was Homer and were just humoring him as Homer did his insane antics, but then they start to get out of hand and they have to drag him back into reality.
-As we’ve seen recently in movies like Kick-Ass and Super, anyone who would become superheroes in real life would most likely be a bit touched in the head, so why not run with that?
+It might have been interesting if everyone knew it was Homer and were just humoring him as he did his insane antics, but then Homer starts to get out of hand and they have to drag him back into reality.
+As we’ve seen recently in movies like Kick-Ass and Super, anyone who would try and become superheroes in real life would most likely be a bit touched in the head, so why not run with that?
 Nah, let’s milk the gag that no one can figure out it’s Homer with a fucking pie tin on his face, something that’s been a staple in comic books for decades.

 Tidbits and Quotes